trimstray/nginx-admins-handbook/README.md

 Throughout this handbook you will explore the many features of NGINX and how to use them.
 This guide is fairly comprehensive, and touches a lot of the functions (e.g. security, performance) of NGINX.

 If you do not have the time to read hundreds of articles this multipurpose handbook may be useful.
+I created it in the hope that it will be useful especially for system and web administrators.
 I hope you enjoy it.

 Before you start remember about the two most important things: